 Marietta’s very own food hall recently opened just off of the historic Marietta Square.
 Here’s what you need to know about visiting the new Marietta Square Market:

-Marietta Square Market, opened on March 28, is Marietta’s own food hall, replicating the success of Atlanta’s Krog Street Market and Ponce City Market.
-The food hall will house 17 food concepts and 2 retail concepts, though not all concepts are open yet.
-Once concept will even take up residence in the cute little trolley car that currently sits vacant on the outdoor patio of the food hall.
+Marietta Square Market, opened on March 28, 2019, is Marietta’s own food hall, replicating the success of Atlanta’s Krog Street Market and Ponce City Market.
+The food hall houses 19 food concepts across many different culinary specialties.
+One concept even takes up residence in the antique trolley car that sits on the outdoor patio of the food hall.

 Marietta Square Market Eateries